vbzdrbveibgs/vbzdrbveibgs/README.md

 And we're going to develop small projects to entertain.
 Please look forward to.
 PS:There's no big project here.
-   Everything you do for entertainment!
+   All items are for entertainment only!
    I am not a professional developer!